mattiadane/Auction/README.md

-# Sample Hardhat Project
+# Auction

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+university project that simulates the management of online auctions with smart contracts.

-Try running some of the following tasks:
+For compile,execute and test the project follow this:

 ```shell
 npx hardhat compile